Section Internationale Anglophone de Buc

 The Section Internationale Anglophone de Buc (SIAB) is a bilingual school in the town of Buc, department of Yvelines, France.
 It offers English and French education for students from about the age of 7 to 18.

 Established in 1998 as a joint project between the Lycée Franco-Allemand (LFA) and the Collège Martin Luther King (MLK) and granted official status as an International Section in 2006, the Section Internationale Anglophone de Buc is based on a wooded campus south-west of Paris and close to Versailles.

 Today, the program has expanded to 150 students.
 English classes span over the primary section from CE2 to CM2, the middle school (Fr. “collège”) with classes from 6ème to 3ème, and the high school (Fr. “lycée”) covering 2nde up to Terminale.

-The section is an integral part of the French state school system and is free of charge.
+The section forms part of the French state school system, and is free of charge.

 Overview

 The program is aimed at English-French bilingual children from around the world.
 It includes families from Anglophone countries, expatriated in France, French families returning from expatriation in Anglophone countries as well as bi-national and bilingual families living in the area.

 The selection process for entrance is based on an oral and written exam at primary, middle school and high school level.
 Acceptance is based on language skills and potential to succeed.

 Courses are taught by teachers who are French or English native speakers, depending on the subject taught.

 The school offers an English Program Parent-Teachers Association (PSAB), which encourages parents to participate in many of the decisions necessary to manage a school, and help facilitate the integration of the new bilingual families in the area.